storyblok/storyblok-astro/README.md

 ### Integration with Storyblok

-Additionally, ensure you're utilizing `useStoryblok` on your Astro pages for story fetching.
+Additionally, please use `useStoryblok` on your Astro pages for story fetching.
 This replaces the previously used `useStoryblokApi` method.

 ```jsx
 //pages/[...slug].astro